shinjini25/Instagram-follower-bot/README.md

 # Instagram-follower-bot
-An Instagram bot executed using Selenium webdriver
+An Instagram bot executed using Selenium webdriver that automates login and follows the followers of the target account one by one.
+Useful to gain attention from similar demographic.